jdx/mise/ide-integration.md

 IDEs work better with shims than they do environment variable modifications.
 The simplest way is to add the mise shim directory to PATH.

-For IntelliJ and VSCode—and likely others, you can modify your shell's profile script with the following:
+For IntelliJ and VSCode—and likely others, you can modify your default shell's profile script.
+Your default shell can be found with:

+* [macos] `dscl . -read /Users/$USER UserShell`
+* [linux] `getent passwd $USER | cut -d: -f7`

+You can change your default shell with `chsh -s /path/to/shell` but you may need to first add it to `/etc/shells`.

 ::: code-group
 ```zsh [~/.zprofile]